jihadac/Simulation-automatisation-tri-couleur/README.md

   - Higher update frequency
   - Accurate motion prediction
   - Tighter real-time control

-- Add a `config.py` to centralize and easily modify parameters
 - Integrate with a real robot and calibrated camera system

 ## How to Run